Ottawa: Post-Confederation and early 20th century

 On 1 June 1912, the Grand Trunk Railway opened both the Château Laurier hotel and its neighbouring downtown Union Station.
 On 3 February 1916, the Centre Block of the Parliament buildings was destroyed by a fire.
-The House of Commons and Senate was temporarily relocated to the recently constructed Victoria Memorial Museum, now the Canadian Museum of Nature until the completion of the new Centre Block in 1922.
-The centrepiece of the new Parliament Buildings is a dominant Gothic Revival-styled structure known as the Peace Tower.
+The House of Commons and Senate were temporarily relocated to the recently constructed Victoria Memorial Museum (now the Canadian Museum of Nature) until the completion of the new Centre Block in 1927.
+The centrepiece of the new Parliament buildings is a dominant Gothic Revival-styled structure known as the Peace Tower.

-The location of what is now Confederation Square was a former commercial district centrally located in a triangular area downtown surrounded by historically significant heritage buildings, including the Parliament buildings.
+The location of what is now Confederation Square was a former commercial district centrally located in a triangular downtown area surrounded by historically significant heritage buildings, including the Parliament buildings.
 It was redeveloped as a ceremonial centre in 1938 as part of the City Beautiful Movement.
 It became the site of the National War Memorial in 1939 and was designated a National Historic Site in 1984.
 A new Central Post Office (now the Privy Council of Canada) was constructed in 1939 beside the War Memorial because the original post office building on the proposed Confederation Square grounds had to be demolished.

+During the Second World War, the City of Ottawa increased temporary housing in the city for men in the military and their families, with the pavilion at Lansdowne Park being transformed into a barracks, as it had been during the First World War.
+The Second World War also coincided with expansion and centralization in federal government operations, with the size of the federal public service roughly tripling from 12,000 to 36,000.
+This expansion was reflected in the erection of new buildings, both temporary and permanent, to accommodate the new workers.